flatscrew/rasterflow-docs/content/2.operations/transform/reflect.md

 ---
 title: Reflect
-description: Reflect an image about a line, whose direction is specified by the vector that is defined by the x and y properties.
+description: "Reflect an image about a line, whose direction is specified by the vector that is defined by the x and y properties. "
 links:
   - label: "gegl:reflect"
     to: "https://gegl.org/operations/gegl-reflect"